Skip to main content

 • Interview (see note below)

-Although interviews are not considered for most applicants, students applying to music, theatre, dance, and some engineering programs may be interviewed.
+Although interviews are not considered for most applicants, students applying to music, theatre, and dance may be interviewed.

 Discover your chances at hundreds of schools